arvindskumar99/confidential-containers-arvind/quickstart.md

 - Ensure SELinux is disabled or not enforced (https://github.com/confidential-containers/operator/issues/115)
 - Ensure Docker is installed.
 Instructions can be found [here](https://docs.docker.com/engine/install/ubuntu/).
 Make sure to also install docker-compose with docker.
 - This guide assumes that you've already installed the [snp.sh](https://github.com/amd/sev-utils/tree/coco-202402240000) script, a tool that builds the required patched versions of qemu ovmf, and a linux kernel, tools you will need to create your COCO instance
 - Ensure that you've followed the steps to prepare the host as stated [here](https://github.com/AMDESE/AMDSEV/tree/snp-latest?tab=readme-ov-file#prepare-host).
+This will help prepare the machine for later when you want to work with platform-specific configurations such as SEV and SNP.

 For more details on the operator, including the custom resources managed by the operator, refer to the operator [docs](https://github.com/confidential-containers/operator).